 Amal Clooney Pregnant With George Clooney’s Babies?
-Couple Reportedly Expecting Twin Boy And Girl
+Couple Reportedly Expecting Twins

 And as you can imagine, Amal and George spared no expense with the furniture.
 The insider says the pregnant couple dropped nearly $30,000 to outfit the nursery.

-Previously, Inquisitr reported on how Amal Clooney and actress Jennifer Aniston have grown frustrated with the media’s focus on them.
-They both desire to be judged and evaluated by their creative contributions in their respective genres and not be reduced to baby rumors and fashion choices.
+Previously, the Inquisitr reported how Amal Clooney and actress Jennifer Aniston have grown frustrated with the media’s focus on them.
+They both desire to be judged and evaluated by their creative contributions in their respective careers and not be reduced to baby rumors and fashion choices.

 “In fact, Harpers Bazaar noted that Amal Clooney has received similar treatment to Jennifer Aniston.
 Noting that the famed lawyer brought a case against ISIS on behalf of Nobel Peace Prize nominee Nadia Murad and gave a powerful speech at the United Nations condemning its inaction when it comes to the crimes committed by ISIS, the publication noted that most press coverage on Clooney focusses on pregnancy rumors.”

 George and Amal’s marriage has been under scrutiny ever since they exchanged vows in September two years ago in Venice, Italy.
-From the onset, the public went on baby-watch in hopes that Amal would become pregnant.
+From the onset, the public went on a baby-watch in hopes that Amal would become pregnant.

 An insider reportedly confirmed that pregnancy is definitely on his mind.
 “George is ready for this step and he thinks that Amal will be a great mother,” the source said.